Taking Sides (play)

 Lenka Pichlíková (at center) as Tamara Sachs in Taking Sides (Stamford Theatre Works, Connecticut, 1999).

 Taking Sides is a 1995 play by British playwright Ronald Harwood, about the post-war United States denazification investigation of the German conductor and composer Wilhelm Furtwängler on charges of having served the Nazi regime.
-Harwood drew inter alia on a detailed diary kept by Furtwängler of his interrogation sessions.
+Harwood drew among other things on a detailed diary kept by Furtwängler of his interrogation sessions.
 Although the investigation that is the focus of the play resulted in formal charges being brought against Furtwängler, he was eventually cleared by the tribunal.

 Original London production

 The original West End theatre production was performed at the Criterion Theatre in Piccadilly Circus, London.
 It starred Daniel Massey as Wilhelm Furtwängler and Michael Pennington as Major Steve Arnold.
 Massey was nominated for the Laurence Olivier Award for Best Actor in 1996 for his role as Furtwängler.
 Harwood was also nominated for the Laurence Olivier Award for Best New Play.
 The cast had originally performed the play at the Minerva Theatre in Chichester, which was directed by Harold Pinter.
 It premiered there on 18 May 1995.
 The play then transferred to the West End and premiered on 3 July 1995.